 Apply to be a Work Group Member

-The Department conducts a continuous review of all of its rules to assess the continuing need for, appropriateness, and cost effectiveness of its rules to determine if they should be continued in their current form, modified or repealed.
-As part of this process, the Department has adopted a highly collaborative process to develop rules.
-The Department initially assembles work groups made up of stakeholders, subject matter experts, and, if applicable, local government representatives to deliberate and provide direction and guidance for the proposed language with which to begin its formal rulemaking process.
+The Department conducts a continuous review of all of its rules to assess the continuing need for, appropriateness, and cost effectiveness of its rules to determine if they should be continued in their current form, modified, or repealed.
+As part of this process, the Department has adopted a highly collaborative process to develop and amend rules.
+When necessary, the Department assembles work groups made up of stakeholders, subject matter experts, and, if applicable, local government representatives to deliberate and provide guidance on proposed regulatory language and ideas.

 Scheduled Work Groups